clips ¶

 -

-(strict¶bool, default:False) –Whether to be strict about existing properties.
-If True, throws an exception if certain frame properties are not found.
+(strict¶bool, default:False) –Whether to strictly validate existing properties.
+If True, arguments for specific properties (e.g.

-(dither_type¶DitherType, default:AUTO) –Dithering used for the bitdepth conversion.
+(dither_type¶DitherType, default:RANDOM) –Dithering used for the bitdepth conversion.

 -